honza/papers/Polity/src/main.md

 strayed from the biblical picture of church organization and this is my attempt to be faithful to the word of God.

+D. A. Carson said:

+> Those who don't have a high view of Scripture, do not feel bound to obey
+> it.[^16]

-I don't want us to deceive ourselves.
+Further, I don't want us to deceive ourselves.
 As Augustine said:

 > If you believe what you like in the gospel, and reject what you don't like, it
 > is not the gospel you believe, but yourself.[^2]

+Francis Chan speaks of our tendency to memorize Scripture verses without acting on them.
+He compares Christianity to a game of *Simon says*.
+In *Simon says*, you listen to what Simon says and then you have to do it.
+Chan says that in Christianity, we often feel like we just have to memorize what Jesus says but we don't have to do it.[^14]  I want us to be doers and not just hearers of the Word[^15].

 Effectiveness
 -------------